Syed Zainul Abedin

 Syed Zainul Abedin is the Dewan and Sajjada Nasheen of the Ajmer Sharif Dargah, the Shrine of Khawaja Moinuddin Chishti.
 He is a Sufi of the Chishti order.
 He is the son of Dewan Syed Ilmuddin Ali Khan, former Sajjada Nasheen.

 Lineage

-Abedin is the direct descendant and 22nd generation of Khwaja Moinuddin Chishti, is the lawful authority according to the Apex court of India and the provisions of the Dargah Khawaja Saheb Act, 1955.
+Abedin is the direct descendant and 22nd generation of Khwaja Moinuddin Chishti, is the lawful authority according to the Apex court of India and the provisions of the Dargah Khawaja Saheb Act, 1955.]

 He is the son of Syed Ilmuddin Ali Khan, who was the Sajjada Nasheen before Abedin.

 Activities

-He used to visit and speak publicly at various shrines and other places in India and abroad, on religious and national political affairs.
+He used to visit and speak publicly at various shrines and other places in India and abroad, on religious and political affairs.
 He also visited Kanpur.
 Shiv Sena president Uddhav Thackeray said he should be awarded the Bharat Ratna award after he opposed the president of Pakistan to visit Dargah.

 Ban on PFI

 Abedin supported the decision of Government of India on Banning Popular Front of India.
 He stated that Muslime should not join radical figures like Popular Front of India and Social Democratic Party of India.